 While we can’t say with absolute certainty how the malware was introduced, these are the most likely scenarios based on our analysis.

-By combining the two, we were able to form a complete picture of the attack, allowing us to not only detect unauthorized access attempts but also trace them back to their origin.
+By combining the two, we were able to form a complete picture of the attack, allowing us not only to detect unauthorized access attempts but to trace them back to their origin as well.
 This synergy allows organizations to enhance security posture, providing broader visibility and more effective monitoring of potential attack surfaces.